+However, achieving payments compliance can be a daunting task.
+A number of big-name regulations have been enacted, from GDPR to CCPA and PSD2 to the Wayfair Ruling.
 Payments compliance is pretty complicated.
-But it’s not impossible, and it’s absolutely necessary for the health of your business.
-That’s why we’ve put together this quick guide to help your business comply with all necessary regulations and accept customer payments worry-free.
+But it’s not impossible to achieve, and it’s absolutely necessary for the health of your business.
+That’s why we’ve put together this quick guide to help your business comply with all the necessary regulations and accept customer payments worry-free.

 The 6 Compliance Categories You Need to Know